As an affiliate I may earn from qualifying purchases

 - Portability: Wheel kit included with lift hook

-No matter what you use the Firman P08003 Remote Start Gas Portable Generator for, it will be able to withstand continuous use.
-This rugged generator is ideal for anything from a construction site to a camping trip.
+No matter what I use the Firman P08003 Remote Start Gas Portable Generator for, it will be able to withstand continuous use.
+This rugged RV generator is ideal for anything from a construction site to a camping trip.

 If you own an RV then this will be more than sufficient for powering the vast majority of your electronics.
 You can even power up a number of tools at once with this generator.